-We know that it may sound absurd that you can possibly enjoy your divorce, but in our years of counseling, we have seen the productive opportunities and life enhancements that a healthy divorce mind-set can offer.
+Although it may sound absurd that you could possibly enjoy your divorce, in our years of counseling, we have seen the productive opportunities and life enhancements that a healthy divorce mindset can offer.

 While uncoupling your relationship from someone you have loved and shared life with is never easy, it doesn’t have to be the grueling, painful, full-of-strife and emotional mess it usually turns out to be.

-Yes, big changes are happening, but how you react, and what you choose to do about them is entirely up to you.
+Yes, big changes are happening, but how you react – and what you choose to do about those changes – is entirely up to you.

 1. Opening Your Life Up to New Avenues and Possibilities.